tnagels/opensprinkler_ionopi/README.md

     $ sudo raspi-config

-**This is a good time to change your RPI password, it's the first item in the list for a reason!**
+ 1. **This is a good time to change your RPI password, it's the first item in the list for a reason!**
-Second thing to check is your timezone.
+ 2. Second thing to check is your timezone.
 So go into "Localisation options" and set the timezone to your location.
+ 3. GO into "Network Options" and set your hostname to whatever you want.
+If you need to set a fixed IP, you can do this here.
-Then go to “Interfacing Options”, “SPI” and select “yes” to enable the SPI interface, and enable SSH for remote access (This is why you must change your password!).
+ 4. Then go to “Interfacing Options”, “SPI” and select “yes” to enable the SPI interface, and enable SSH for remote access (This is why you must change your password!).
 Also enable "I2C", we will need it later.
 Also enable 1-Wire if you need it, or be sure it is disabled if you want to use TTL1 for other purposes.
 Exit the tool and choose to reboot your RPI when prompted.

 Run the following commands to download and install the Iono Pi utility: